deephaven/deephaven-core/demo/web/src/main/notebooks/01 Basic Streams.md

 ### This is the Deephaven IDE.

 This is the Deephaven IDE.
 It is a REPL experience for exploring data.
-Some people also use it to develop applications, but there are other workflows for that [link].
+Some people also use it to develop applications, but there are other workflows for that [TODO: link].

 You can write scripts in the Console or string them together in a Deephaven Notebook like this one.

 This is a Python experience.

 ```python
 print("hello world")
 ```

 Yes, real Python.